DiODeProject/Optimal-policy-for-value-based-decision-making/README.md

 USAGE:
 'valueDecisionBoundaryRR.m' generates figures used in Figs. 3 or 6 in the paper.
-You can switch the utility function assumed in the model by removing commented-out lines in the code.
+You can switch the utility function and reward calculation assumed in the model by removing commented-out lines in the code.